 Every business will likely need to consider the majority of these criteria.
 Comb through your internal processes and look into how your partners also perform.

 Finally, consider how your organization is run and by whom.
 While most governance issues pertain chiefly to larger businesses, such as multinationals, every business can change the way they operate to practice the values of good governance.

 The primary governance issues to take into account include:

 Compliance with governance issues is relatively simple for more minor companies with smaller teams, but governance issues become far more profound as businesses grow.

 Now that you understand what ESG is, it’s time to evaluate your business and determine where you need to make changes.
 Internal management of these criteria is one thing, but you must also delve into relationships with suppliers, distributors and retailers.

 Managing relationships throughout your supply chain can be difficult, especially when dealing with overseas manufacturers.
-Gain more control over your business with CBX Cloud’s supply chain management software.
+Gain more control over your business with TradeBeyond Cloud’s supply chain management software.

 Our solutions provide end-to-end visibility throughout the entire supply chain.
-To learn more about how CBX Cloud’s solutions can streamline your operations, schedule your demo today.
+Can be integrated with inspectors like ELEVATE, The Higg Index, amfori BSCI, WRAP, etc. To learn more about how TradeBeyond Cloud’s solutions can streamline your operations, schedule your demo now.

 Regularly we’ll send you the latest supply chain news, insights, tools and tips.
 Subscribe to our newsletter!